yearn-integrations/yearn-api/README.md

 ## Stages

 - Currently three stages are available
-- `prod` is used for production deployments.
-Production endpoint is https://api.yearn.tools
+- `beta` is used for beta deployments.
+Beta endpoint is https://beta.daoventures.co/api/
-- `dev` is used for development purposes.
-Development endpoint is https://dev-api.yearn.tools
+- `test` is used for development purposes.
+Development endpoint is https://test.daoventures.co/api/
-- `staging` is used for APIs pending production deployment.
-Staging endpoint is https://staging-api.yearn.tools

 ### Reset a stage